Large Sample Properties of Partitioning-Based Series Estimators: IMSE and Convergence Rates

 \begin{thm}[IMSE] Let Assumptions \ref{assumption: DGP}, \ref{assumption: quasi-uniform partition}, \ref{assumption: Local Basis}, and \ref{assumption: Misspecification Error} hold.
 If $\frac{\log n}{nh^d}=o(1)$, then for a weighting function $w(\bx)$ that is continuous and bounded away from zero on $\mathcal{X}$,

 where

 $\bSigma_{0}:= \E[ \bPi{0}(\bx_i)\bPi{0}(\bx_i)' \sigma^2(\bx_i)]$, and $\bgamma_{\bq,0}(\bx)' := \partial^\bq \bp(\bx)' \E[ \bp(\bx_i) \bp(\bx_i)']^{-1}$. \end{thm}

 This theorem, proven in the SA, \S SA-10.5, shows that the leading term in the integrated (and pointwise) variance of $\widehat{\partial^\bq\mu}_0(\bx)$ is of order $n^{-1}h^{-d-2[\bq]}$.
 For the bias term, on the other hand, the theorem only establishes an upper bound: to bound the bias component from below, stronger conditions on the regression function would be needed.
-It is easy to see that this rate bound is sharp in general.
+This rate bound is sharp in general.

 The quantities $\mathscr{V}_{\Delta,\bq}$ and $\mathscr{B}_{\Delta,\bq}$ are nonrandom sequences depending on the partitioning scheme $\Delta$ in a complicated way, and need not converge as $h\to0$.
 Nevertheless, when the integrated squared bias does not vanish ($\mathscr{B}_{\Delta,\bq}\neq0$), Theorem \ref{thm:IMSE} implies that the IMSE-optimal mesh size $h_{\mathtt{IMSE}}$ is proportional to $n^{-1/(2m+d)}$, or equivalently, the IMSE-optimal number of series terms $K_{\mathtt{IMSE}}\asymp n^{d/(2m+d)}$.
 Furthermore, because the IMSE expansion is obtained for a given partition scheme, the result in Theorem \ref{thm:IMSE} can be used to evaluate different partitioning schemes altogether, and to select the ``optimal'' one in an IMSE sense.
-We can consider the optimization problem

-as a way of selecting an ``optimal'' partitioning scheme among some class of partitioning schemes $\mathcal{D}$.